NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Data Path Block

-To reduce the amount of user input requried, the PRISM project also supports the definition of a data path.
+To reduce the amount of user input required, the PRISM project also supports the definition of a data path.
 This should be used if all the data files required for your network are stored in the same location.
 When defined the data path will be prepended to the `file` parameter of every reaction in the file.
 It can be defined in the following manner.

 ```yaml
   data-path: path/to/data/